zipzit/Covid-Bluetooth-Stethoscope/Solution_Concepts.md

   - Would the sound level be acceptable in a hospital environment?
 Or conversely, would a noisy hospital environment drown out the speaker?
   - Nonetheless, would this be a workable tradeoff for a dirt-simple, cheap solution?
   - What if these were used mainly during intubating, but we had a more traditional stethoscope-type solution for lower-stress procedures?

+Mike Vang's comment:
+  The more I think about simplifying an electronic stethoscope, an electronic stethoscope with a speak could be the ideal solution.
+Another issue I can come up with is can an HPC hear the breathing clearly while donning PPE?
+  Also, a simple electronic stethoscope with a speaker could be v.1 while v.2 could add Bluetooth functionality?

 ### Solution Space 2:   Existing Stethoscope Solutions - Stethoscope Only ###